BobtheElf/business_card_macro_pad/README.md

 # Business Card Macro Pad
-As an electrical engineer, it is important to design a business card that can also help the people with whom I am networking using a circuit which demonstrates my personality as well as an important utility.
-So this is my business card which can be built into an RP2040 macro pad and programmed to include custom key bindings.
+As an electrical engineer, I wanted to design a business card that can also help the people with whom I am networking.
+This business card doubles as an RP2040 macro pad, which can be programmed to include any custom key bindings.